-SLL (small lymphocytic leukaemia) is an indolent (slow growing) non-Hodgkin lymphoma that affects B cells.
+SLL (small lymphocytic lymphoma) is an indolent (slow growing) non-Hodgkin lymphoma that affects B cells.

 B cells (also known as B lymphocytes) are specialised white blood cells.
 Under normal conditions they produce immunoglobulins (also called antibodies) that help protect our bodies against infection and disease.

 The World Health Organisation (2016) classifies SLL and CLL (chronic lymphocytic leukaemia) as essentially the same disease.
 The difference between SLL and CLL is where the blood cancer is located.
 CLL has most of the cancerous B lymphocytes in the bloodstream (like a leukaemia), whereas SLL has most of the cancerous B lymphocytes in the lymph nodes and lymphoid tissue such as the spleen and the tonsils (like a lymphoma).

 SLL and CLL can be coupled together and expressed as SLL/CLL.
 Around 300 Australians will be diagnosed with SLL each year representing 5% of all lymphomas.

 The first sign of SLL is usually a painless swelling in the neck, armpit or groin which is caused by enlarged lymph nodes due to infiltration of normal lymph nodes by the cancerous B-cells.
 Other symptoms of SLL may include night sweats, fevers and unexplained weight loss.